link89/dlna-cast/README.md

 This tool is supposed to be cross-platform but currently I don't have a Linux or MacOS device at hand so it can only run on Windows now.
 It won't be hard to support other platforms though, as there are no platform specific dependencies.

 HLS is chosen just because it is easy to implement.
-But the problem of HLS is its high latency (5-10s) so it's definitely not for scenarios that require low latency (presentation for example).
-As a trade-off the streaming quality exceeds a lot of software cast solutions(Lebocast) that have been tested by myself, which make it pretty good to stream music or video playing from your PC to TV.
+But the problem of HLS is its high latency (up to 5-10s or more) so it's definitely not for scenarios that require low latency (presentation for example).
+But as a trade-off the streaming quality exceeds a lot of software screen-casting solutions (Lebocast for example) that have been tested by myself, which make it pretty good to stream music or video playing from your PC to TV.

 ## Install
 ```bash